Class Note 9. Economics. Chapter 2. People as Resources.

 c.
 Hence, health plays a very important role in an individual’s working life.

-Q.6 What are the various activities undertaken in the primary sector,
+Q.6 What are the various activities undertaken in the primary sector, secondary sector and tertiary sector?

-Answer:•Primary sector includes agriculture, forestry, animal husbandry,
+Answer:•Primary sector includes agriculture, forestry, animal husbandry, fishing, poultry farming, mining and quarrying.

 a.
 Manufacturing is included in secondary sector.